broadinstitute/ml4h/model_zoo/DROID/README.md

 ### Study-level attention from saved embeddings

 `echo_study_attention_training_recipe.py` trains one prediction per study from the saved clip embeddings.
-It uses one masked self-attention layer, mean pooling over valid clips, and the source run's regression, classification, and discrete-time survival outputs.
-All eligible views from the embedding run enter the same study; no fixed clip limit or view ordering is imposed.
+It uses one masked self-attention layer, learned attention pooling over valid clips, and the source run's regression, classification, and discrete-time survival outputs.
+All eligible views from the embedding run enter the same study; no fixed clip limit or view ordering is imposed. `--pooling mean` retains the equal-weight baseline.

 Run it in the DROID TensorFlow image (on Apple Silicon, use `--platform linux/amd64`):